svip/sitestrapper/README.md

 * `title`: The title for the site.
 If not provided, it will just be empty.
 * `categories`: This allows you to order and list the pages by category.
 This is useful if you have menus, that need sorting and categorising.
+* `safePaths`: A list of paths not to be deleted when the site is being generated.
+Normally, the entire output directory is emptied.

 Generally speaking, it's probably best to provide the least amount for the configuration.
 So generally, you should ignore `pages`, `media` and `templates`, since they can usually be inferred.